• Home

 Heliotrope Cherry Pie Australian Gardening Guide

 Heliotropium arborescens, also known as Cherry Pie, or Garden Heliotrope, are originally from Peru in South America.
 They are a bushy, upright, evergreen shrub, with wrinkled, dark-green, purple-tinted leaves.

 This beautiful perennial grows to a height of between 60 cm to 1.2 m tall and up to 1.5m wide.
+They don’t tolerate frost or do well in cold temperatures.
 It shouldn’t be confused with Heliotropium europaeum or Heliotropium amplexicaule, both of which are considered toxic and invasive weeds in Australia.

-The best soil for Heliotrope Cherry Pie
+Ideal Conditions for Growing Heliotrope Cherry Pie

 Heliotrope grows well in any fertile, moist, but well-drained soil.
 Having said that, avoid planting in heavy, wet clay soil if possible.
 Moist, sandy soil is ideal.